-The Australian Paramedics Association of Victoria (APA VIC)
+The Australian Paramedics Association of Victoria (APA Victoria)

 Australian Paramedics Association (Vic) Inc. (formerly called EMSPA Victoria) was originally formed in Queensland by members of the Queensland Ambulance.